-Emphasizes work on a professional studio level - stressing individual approaches - work sketches as well as finished art.
-Fashion illustration as advertising, publicity, promotion and display dinator.

-Prerequisite: FAS 106 or consent of coor-
+Emphasizes work on a professional studio level.
+Focuses on work sketches as well as finished art.
+Fashion illustration as advertising, publicity, promotion and display.
+Prerequisite: FAS 106 or consent of coordinator.

-FAS 210 Advanced Fashion Illustration II (0-2)
+FAS 210 Advanced Fashion 1 hr.
+Illustration II (0-2)